 Pattern: Any P-3 pattern that maximizes azimuthal eyewall coverage.
 Given that P-3 sUAS stringent range considerations should be a thing of the past, the P-3 will now be able to "go about its business" and not have to babysit the sUAS.
 That said, coincident P-3 flight level, TDR, dropsonde, AXBT, SFMR, and CDR observations for sUAS comparison and validation are highly desired.
 Given this, a P-3 pattern that maximizes eyewall sampling and penetration count would be preferred.
-Deconfliction between the P-3, sUAS, and other aircraft (e.g., AF C-130s) will be carried out according to interagency guidelines described in the 2021 Hurricane Season Small UAS Operating Rules and Deconfliction Procedures document.
+Deconfliction between the P-3, sUAS, and other aircraft (e.g., AF C-130s) is an issue that has been worked out and will be adopted in the 2022 version of the NHOP